juliisstudy/react-projects/README.md

 <br/>

-## About the Project
-Thank you for visiting this site.
-This site contains some small React projects I built while learning React.
 - **Rendering Lists** <br/>
 Display multiple components by using JavaScript’s filter() and map() to filter and transform array of data into an array of components.
 - **Check List** <br/>